 First, the start of the trek.
 Roopkund starts at Lohajung.
 Buran Ghati begins at Janglik.
 Village to village Janglik is infinitely prettier than Lohajung.
 Janglik is still untouched by civilisation.
 Homes are beautifully designed, mostly wooden with stone roofs.
 Snow peaks and pretty farms surround the village.
 Pine trees hang over the top of the village.
 When you arrive at Janglik you truly feel you are in the mountains.
 Lohajung, thanks to commercial trekking, has become a concrete mess — though you still get lovely views of Mt Nanda Ghunti and the Didina valley.

-On the Buran Ghati trek, day two starts out of the superb Dayara meadows.
+Buran Ghati: On the Buran Ghati trek, day two starts out of the superb Dayara meadows.
 Trekking along the meadows, the trail weaves in and out through lovely folds of the mountains, through sections of pine and silver birch forests.
 Clear mountain streams spring and hop through these folds.
 It is lovely to see these mountain springs tumble down from high grassy mountain slopes.
 The trek marches above the valley, with pine trees almost hugging your ankles.
 Lovely snow peaks, not very high, accompany the trekkers all along.
 The grasslands are still tantalising.
 In about 5 hours we make camp at Litham at the intersection of two valleys — which is such a rarity in trekking.
 Litham opens up views on two sides each with its own splendid views.
 As a trekker, you are spoilt for choice.
-Such settings make Buran’s day two almost at par with Roopkund’s.
+Such settings make Buran Ghati’s case as an ideal alternative trek to the Roopkund trek all the more compelling.

 Let’s get to the big day.
 The crossing of Buran Ghati and climbing of Roopkund.
 Right away, both are exciting days.
 I would give both treks an equal rating.
 If you push me hard, I’ll go with Buran Ghati with its nose ahead just an inch.
 I’ll tell you why.